Bobo-y/flexible-yolov5/README.md

 - Reorganize model structure, such as backbone, neck, head, can modify the network flexibly and conveniently
 - mobilenetV3-small, mobilenetV3-large
 - shufflenet_v2_x0_5, shufflenet_v2_x1_0, shufflenet_v2_x1_5, shufflenet_v2_x2_0
-- yolov5s, yolov5m, yolov5l, yolov5x
+- yolov5s, yolov5m, yolov5l, yolov5x, yolov5transformer
 - resnet18, resnet50, resnet34, resnet101, resnet152
 - efficientnet_b0 - efficientnet_b8, efficientnet_l2
 - hrnet 18,32,48
-- CBAM
+- CBAM, SE
 - DCN (mixed precision training not support, if you want use dcn, please close amp in line 292 of scripts/train.py)
+- coord conv

+## Notices

+The CBAM, SE, DCN, coord conv.
+At present, the above plug-ins are not added to all networks, so you may need to modify the code yourself

 ## Prerequisites